 The Stanford Encyclopedia of Philosophy (SEP) combines an online encyclopedia of philosophy with peer-reviewed publication of original papers in philosophy, freely accessible to Internet users.
 It is maintained by Stanford University.
 Each entry is written and maintained by an expert in the field, including professors from many academic institutions worldwide.

-UM Digital Collections is your go-to source for rare and unique digital material about the University of Manitoba and the Province of Manitoba.
+UM Digital Collections contain rare and unique digital material about Manitoba history.
 The material in UM Digital Collections includes images, letters, newspapers, books, and moving image and sound recordings that document the province's history.
 Topics include: Aboriginal Peoples, Northern Studies, Prairie History, and Immigration.

 Web News makes information available from EBSCO's News Harvester, which provides near real-time access to thousands of top news feeds from around the globe.
 These feeds are monitored by EBSCO and relevant results are provided when users enter searches in EBSCOhost.
 This collection includes over 5,000 feeds across a range of business and general news topics.